Max Performer is a libido enhancement product that promises to increase sexual confidence, desire and stamina.

 These days, as you may already know, it’s a popular practice used by shady companies to steal money from people.

 So, the answer is NO. Max Performer is not a scam.

 There are a sparse number of customer reviews.

 Out of 23 reviews, Max Performer received a 4.1 out of 5.

-Only a fraction of the reviews are publicly visible.
+Only a fraction of testimonials are publicly visible.

 Ever since my teenage years, my confidence is very low because I realized that there is something wrong with my sexual performance.